IMac (Intel-based): Specifications of White iMacs

-All Obsolete

 Aluminum (2007–2009)

 In August 2007, Apple introduced a complete redesign of the iMac, featuring an aluminum, glass and plastic enclosure.
+It has a black, plastic backplate that is not user-removable.
+The 17-inch model was completely removed from the lineup, and it was available only in 20-inch and 24-inch models.
+The 24-inch model's display has better contrast and color conformity over a wide range of viewing angles.
 There is only one visible screw on the entire computer, located at the base of the iMac for accessing the memory slots.
-It has a black, plastic backplate that is not user-removable.
-The 17-inch model was completely removed from the lineup.
+A plastic model from the previous generation remained as an option for education buyers.

 In March 2009, Apple released a minor refresh of the iMac line.
-Changes included a fourth USB port, replacement of two FireWire 400 ports with one FireWire 800 port, replacement of mini-DVI with Mini DisplayPort, and a slightly redesigned base which is thinner.
-The exterior design was almost identical to the older Intel-based iMacs.
+Changes included a fourth USB port, replacement of two FireWire 400 ports with one FireWire 800 port, replacement of mini-DVI with Mini DisplayPort, and a slightly redesigned base which is vertically thinner.
+Otherwise, the exterior design is almost identical to the 2007 and 2008 models.
 The models were one 20-inch configuration and three 24-inch configurations (instead of two at each screen size as before).

 Apple doubled the default RAM and hard-disk size on all models, moving the RAM to the DDR3 specification.
 This revision also introduced a new, smaller, and more compact Apple Keyboard that excluded the numeric keypad and forward delete key in favor of the fn + Delete keyboard shortcut by default.
 Users could, however, replace this version with a more traditional, full-size model with a numeric keypad by requesting Apple to build their machine to order through its online store.